recaptime-dev/squad-wiki/content/about.md

 call it "exit to community" (E2C)).
 2. **Formulation and maintenance of [Recap Time Squad projects](./projects/index.md)** through documentation, coordination and planning.
-The central venue for discussion is our [Zulip Cloud instance] and the [`meta.recaptime.dev`](./organization/sourcehut/mailing-lists.md) mailing list on sourcehut.
+The central venue for discussion is our [Zulip Cloud instance], [meta issue trackers] and the [`meta.recaptime.dev`](./organization/sourcehut/mailing-lists.md) mailing list on sourcehut.

 [Zulip Cloud instance]: ./organization/zulip.md
+[meta issue trackers]: ./handbook/issue-trackers.md

 ## Companion

-Since the Squad Wiki exist as a static site, we build companion tooling around it to ensure
+Since the Squad Wiki exist as a static site, we build companion tooling around it to ensure that it is well supported even though we do not run a MediaWiki instance ourselves.

 * [**Zulip**](./organization/zulip.md) - We use Zulip both for development and coordination between the community and the team as we work in the public.